Tips to Help Your Child With ADHD Behave

-As your child matures, you should involve them in setting expectations, rewards, and consequences.
-This empowers them, which may improve their self-esteem and reinforce the concept that they are in charge of their own behavior.
-This will also help them to gain independence as they move towards young adulthood.
+Involve them.
+As your child matures, let them help set expectations, rewards, and consequences.
+This empowers them, which may improve their self-esteem and reinforce the idea that they’re in charge of their own behavior.
+This will also help them become more responsible as they move toward young adulthood.

-Teenagers are often very sensitive of how they appear to others and may overreact or feel ashamed when they are disciplined in front of others.
-The teen years can be tough enough without ADHD, so be gentle and understanding.
+Discipline in private.
+Teenagers are often sensitive of how they appear to others.
+So they may overreact or feel ashamed if you discipline them in public.
+The teen years can be tough for any kid, so be gentle and understanding.
 Talk with them about any issues they're having.

-Continue to be consistent and fair in your own behavior.
+Be predictable.
+Be consistent and fair with how you act.
 That way, your teen knows what to expect from you.

-.
-Teens don't always show it, but the adults in their lives are very important.
+Set a good example.
+Teens don't always show it, but the adults in their lives are very influential and important to them.

 All parents find themselves frustrated at times, and raising a child with ADHD has its own set of challenges.
 It's natural to have needs and questions.

 When you’re feeling overwhelmed, talk to someone about it.
 Look for a support group, or see a mental health professional to help you deal with your emotions and reactions so you can be a more effective parent.
 Family counseling may help, too.